Mini-Contest 1: Multi-Agent Pacman (due 9/16 11:59pm)

 Follow these 5 easy steps to quickly get involved in the contest!
 You will get a free 0.5 points EC just for a submission!

-1. Download the code (minicontest1.zip), unzip it, and change to the directory.
+), unzip it, and change to the directory. - Copy your

-2. Copy your search.py from Project 1 into the minicontest directory (replacing the blank search.py).
+from Project 1 into the minicontest directory (replacing the blanksearch.py

-3. Go into myAgents.py and fill out findPathToClosestDot in ClosestDotAgent, and isGoalState in AnyFoodSearchProblem.
-You should be able to copy your solutions from Project 1 over.
+.
+You should be able to copy your solutions from Project 1 over. - Run

-4. Run python pacman.py, and you should be able to see 4 pacman agents travelling around the map collecting dots
+, and you should be able to see 4 pacman agents travelling around the map collecting dots - Submit the

 Introduction